Hayedeh: Early life and career

-Ma'soumeh Dadehbala was born on 10 April 1942 in Tehran.
+Ma'soumeh Dadehbala was born on April 10, 1942 in Tehran.
 She was the elder sister of another popular singer Mahasti.

 Her professional career began in 1968 as a singer on a Persian traditional music program in Radio Tehran called "Golhâye Rangârang" (گلهای رنگارنگ "Colorful Flowers") directed by Davoud Pirnia.

 Hayedeh studied Avaz (Persian vocal music) with the Persian violinist and composer Ali Tajvidi.

 "Azadeh" (1968), which was composed by Ali Tajvidi, with lyrics by Rahi Moayeri, was Hayedeh's first official hit and debut also.
 It was first performed in 1968 on Radio Tehran with the Gol-ha Orchestra.
 In this year she released another titled Raftam (1968).

 In the 1970s, Hayedah added Persian pop music to her classical Persian repertoire.
 In this period Hayedeh worked with several songwriters, such as Fereydoun Khoshnoud, Jahanbakhsh Pazouki, Anoushiravan Rohani and Mohammad Heydari.
 "Bezan Tar", "Gol-e Sang", "Nowrouz Aamad", and "Soghati" were among her works during this period.

-Hayedeh has a younger sister Mahasti whom she has recorded duets with such as "Doa & Delam Mikhad" (I pray and I want) it was successful for release.

-After the revolution and leaving Iran
+Leaving Iran

-On 29 August 1978, shortly before the Islamic Revolution in Iran, Hayedeh immigrated to the United Kingdom.
-She stayed there for three years and moved to the United States in 1982 to continue her job.
+On August 29, 1978, Hayedeh immigrated to the United Kingdom.
+The next year, Iran underwent an Islamic Revolution.
+She stayed there for three years and moved to the United States in 1982 to continue her singing career.

 Caltex Records, an Iranian recording label, supported Hayedeh in her career.

 Hayedeh lived in Los Angeles from 1982 until the end of her life.
 The area became a hub for the Persian (Iranian) community in Southern California since the 1980s.

 Hayedeh released many successful albums during this time, and all her songs were bootlegged in Iran.
 Hayedeh's political and nostalgic songs such as "Rouzaye Roshan", "Ghesseyeh Man", "Zendegi" became very popular with the Iranian exile community.

 Her songwriters and producers in the United States were mostly Sadegh Nojouki and Mohammad Heydari.
 Songwriters she worked with were Ardalan Sarfaraz, Homa Mir-Afshar and Bijan Samandar.
 Songwriter who wrote more than 30 of Hayedeh's songs and hits was her best friend Leila Kasra (a.k.a.
 Hedieh), who was featured in many of her albums reciting her poems.
 During her exile, Hayedeh regularly appeared on the Los Angeles-based Persian-language TV channels IRTV, Jaam-E-Jam and Jonbesh TV.

 Death and burial

-On 20 January 1990, the day after a performance at the Casablanca Club, near San Francisco, California, Hayedeh died from a heart attack.
+On January 20, 1990, the day after a performance at the Casablanca Club, near San Francisco, California, Hayedeh died from a heart attack.
 She was 47 years old.
 She had a history of diabetes and hypertension.

 Thousands of fans attended Hayedeh's funeral in Los Angeles.
-On 24 January 1990, she was buried at the Westwood Village Memorial Park Cemetery in Los Angeles, California.
+On January 24, 1990, she was buried at the Westwood Village Memorial Park Cemetery in Los Angeles, California.
 She had been recording an album shortly before her death and was due to finish recording it after she returned from her concert in San Francisco.

+On April 10, 2022, at the same time as Haydeh's 80th birthday, her tombstone was changed in the presence of her family and fans.